Raphael-Boichot/A-penultimate-Arduino-DHT22-recorder/README.md

 Because I was not satisfied by other similar projects for my particular need: recording temperature and humidity every minute for very long periods of time (typically weeks) in remote parts of buildings.
 This device is so intended to be lost somewhere and survive power failures without much consequences on data stored.
 I've used it for recording two consecutive weeks of temperature and humidity without touching it, it worked.
 Current draw is very minimal and it can run for days on a powerbank.
 The whole price with 5 custom PCBs included should stay below 20€ shipped to your door direct through the silky road.

 ## How to use it ?
-- Install the [Arduino IDE](https://www.arduino.cc/en/software), the [Adafruit sensor library](https://github.com/adafruit/Adafruit_Sensor), the [Adafruit DHT library](https://github.com/adafruit/DHT-sensor-library) and the [Adafruit RTClib library](https://github.com/adafruit/RTClib) from the IDE library manager;
+- Install the [Arduino IDE](https://www.arduino.cc/en/software), the [Adafruit sensor library](https://github.com/adafruit/Adafruit_Sensor), the [Adafruit DHT library](https://github.com/adafruit/DHT-sensor-library), the [U8glib library for monochrome displays](https://github.com/olikraus/u8g2) and the [Adafruit RTClib library](https://github.com/adafruit/RTClib) from the IDE library manager;
 - Flash the [DHT22_SD_Set_RTC.ino](Codes/DHT22_SD_Set_RTC/DHT22_SD_Set_RTC.ino) code to the device, it will set the date/time of the RTC module from the computer.
 The green LED stays ON if everything is OK.
 The serial must be set at 115200 bauds to check the output from Arduino IDE;
 - Then flash the [DHT22_SD_Recorder.ino](Codes/DHT22_SD_Recorder/DHT22_SD_Recorder.ino) code.
 It immediately starts recording.
 You can follow what happens on the Arduino IDE serial or use [Read_from_Serial.m](Matlab_Stuff/Read_from_Serial.m) to plot temperature and humidity in live from Matlab;
 - As long as green LED flashes only, everything is OK with the 3 modules.
 Any failure of one of them and the red LED flashes instead;